Home | Dubai forum | Print

 Limited contract holders shorter than 1 year

-1. Did you give the correct notice period (usually 30 days)?
+- Did you resign (Article 117 of the Labour Law - "... left his work at his own option ..."), and give the correct notice period (usually 30 days)?
 If yes, then the amount is according to the following:

-2. If no, then no gratuity entitlement unless the employer has not fulfilled their obligations according to the UAE Labour Law, or the employer has assaulted the employee (Article 121 conditions for permission to leave employment without notice).
+- If you did not give the correct notice period, then no gratuity entitlement unless the employer has not fulfilled their obligations according to the UAE Labour Law, or the employer has assaulted the employee (Article 121 conditions for permission to leave employment without notice).
 You might have to file a case with the Ministry of Labour in the UAE to claim your gratuity in this case, and they might not agree with your claim.

 Additional notes on calculating severance pay

-• Gratuity is calculated on base salary only, any additional allowances are ignored.
+- Gratuity is calculated on final base salary only (not initial salary), any additional allowances are ignored.

 Confusion and differences between limited and unlimited contracts